Gavin55555555555555/power-outage-predictor/README.md

 |   2015 | Minnesota    | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  |              1740 |            0.487018 | True       | average    |

 ### Univariate Analysis
+Here is a graph showing the distribution of power outage durations in the dataset.
 <iframe
   src="plotly_graphs/univariate-analysis.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+Notably, the distribution of power outage durations is heavily skewed to the right.
+Both the mean and median power outage duration are around 700-800 minutes, but there is a large right tail in the distribution.
+This shows that most ordinary power outages are relatively short, however occasionally very extreme power outages occur that last signifcantly longer.

+Here is a graph showing
+<iframe
+  src="plotly_graphs/univariate-analysis-2.html"
   width="800"
   height="600"
   frameborder="0"